Oujé-Bougoumou

-Oujé-Bougoumou (/fr/; ᐆᒉᐳᑯᒨ / Ûcêpukumû) is a Cree community, located on the shores of Opémisca Lake, in Eeyou Istchee, a territory equivalent to a regional county municipality, in Quebec, Canada.
-It has a population of 795 people (as of 2022).
+Oujé-Bougoumou (/fr/; ᐆᒉᐳᑯᒨ) is a Cree community, located on the shores of Opémisca Lake, in Eeyou Istchee, a territory equivalent to a regional county municipality, in Quebec, Canada.

-Oujé-Bougoumou (referred to as "Oujé" by local residents) is accessible by a 25 km paved road (gravel before 2008), linking to Route 113 not far from Chapais.
+Oujé-Bougoumou (referred to as "Oujé", or simply "OJ", by local residents) is accessible by a 25 km paved road (gravel before 2008), linking to Route 113 not far from Chapais.
 Along with the neighbouring towns of Chibougamau and Chapais, Oujé-Bougoumou is served by the Chibougamau/Chapais airport located approximately 42 km away on Route 113.